Holography, Brick Wall and a Little Hierarchy Problem: Exact Thermodynamics

 \subsection{Comments on the Numerics}

-In practice, we compute the spectrum numerically by summing over $n=1$ to $5$\footnote{The numerical sum saturates rapidly in $n$, with the dominant contribution coming from $n=1$.}, while taking $J$ in a wide symmetric range, Although the formal limit over $J$ is infinite, a saturation in the numerical sum typically occurs when \beq J=J_{max}=\frac{r_h}{{\alpha\ell}_p} \eeq Extending the range further does not change the thermodynamic quantities appreciably.
+In practice, we compute the spectrum numerically by summing over $n=1$ to $5$\footnote{The numerical sum saturates rapidly in $n$, with the dominant contribution coming from $n=1$.}, while taking $J$ in a wide symmetric range.
+Although the formal limit over $J$ is infinite, a saturation in the numerical sum typically occurs at \beq J=J_{\rm sat} \lesssim \frac{r_h}{{\alpha\ell}_p} \eeq Extending the range further does not change the thermodynamic quantities appreciably.
+Importantly, the exact thermodynamics saturates naturally without the need to impose any explicit cutoff in the angular momentum.
+The $J_{\rm sat}$ defined above is of the same order as the value of $J$ at which the {\em ALLS} (\ref{sliverspec}) diverges, namely $J_{\rm max} \equiv \frac{r_h}{\alpha \ell_p}$, making it a natural and convenient reference scale.
+We have explicitly verified that the thermodynamic quantities saturate well before this value.
+For instance, in Fig.~\ref{partiton_function_saturation}, we take $J_{\rm max}=1000$ for the chosen parameters, while the numerical sum saturates at much smaller values of $J$.

-A technical difficulty in the exact computation is that $J_{\max} \sim \frac{r_h}{\alpha\ell_p}$ becomes large for small $\ell_p$.
+A technical difficulty in the exact computation is that $J_{\rm sat} \sim \frac{r_h}{\alpha\ell_p}$ becomes large for small $\ell_p$.
 For values such as $\ell_p \sim 10^{-20}$ or $\ell_p \sim 10^{-30}$, the number of $J$ modes becomes difficult to manage and a brute-force summation over all integer $J$ is computationally unfeasible.
 Instead, we perform controlled sampling in $J$.
 The spectrum is computed on a sparse grid of $J$ values, and for intermediate integer values not explicitly sampled, the corresponding $\omega$ is assigned from the nearest available sampled value, either from the previous or the next sampled $J$.
 This procedure provides upper and lower bounds on the thermodynamic quantities.
 The difference between these bounds can be systematically reduced by increasing the sampling density.

 Appendix~\ref{sec:sliver} describes one implementation of the sampling strategy, in which the sampled $J$ values are determined by dividing the $\omega$-axis into equal segments.
-Such a procedure is useful both numerically and analytically, especially if the spectrum can be inverted to express $J$ as a function of $\omega$, leading to a simple functional form such as $g(J_{max},n)$ (defined in Appendix~\ref{sec:sliver}).
+Such a procedure is useful both numerically and analytically, especially if the spectrum can be inverted to express $J$ as a function of $\omega$, leading to a simple functional form such as $g(J_{\max},n)$ (defined in Appendix~\ref{sec:sliver}).
 Thus, whenever we refer to the “exact” computation, we mean that the exact numerical dispersion relation is used, while the summation over $J$ is performed using controlled sampling, yielding well-defined upper and lower bounds on the computed thermodynamic quantities.